Obesity

 You can make a referral now.

-Referrals can either be made by yourself, by a parent/ carer, or professional support worker.
+Referrals can either be made by yourself, by a parent/carer, or professional.
 After making a referral, we aim to make contact within 10 workings days.

 Private practice bookings are £45.
 All bookings are made in the strictest confidence and available to anyone (over the age of 16) who is currently impacted by any eating disorder, or symptoms of an eating disorder, including an individual sufferer, family member or carer.
 If you are referring into our private counselling service please let us know in the form.